Welcome to my Math Course!

 Step 3: Do the Work

-Find all assignments listed in the Math Assignments Outline (it's a pdf listed under the parent video for every session.)
+Start with the Math Assignments Outline (it's a pdf listed under the parent video for every session.)
 There is a new set of assignments for every session.

 There are 7 sessions per Unit.
 Each session takes between 1-6 weeks of study, depending on how much math your child has already mastered, so take your time with each lesson and enjoy learning!